 Kiribati (officially pronounced Kiribas) is a presidential republic, which gained independence from the United Kingdom in 1979 and joined the United Nations as a full member in 1999.
-The majority of the population live on the largest island, Tarawa, but overpopulation is causing problems.
-Many on outer islands live at a near-subsistence level.
+The majority of the population live on the largest island, Tarawa.

 Constitution and government |